Abu Sa’id Al-Khudri (may Allah be pleased with him) reported:

 Then there appeared another angel in the form of a human being and the contending angels agreed to make him arbiter between them.
 He said, ‘Measure the distance between the two lands.
 He will be considered belonging to the land to which he is nearer.’
 They measured and found him closer to the land (land of piety) where he intended to go, and so the angels of mercy collected his soul.”
 [Al-Bukhari and Muslim]

 There are four important lessons that we can take away from the story of the man who killed a 99 people, about his tawbah, or repentance.
-These very lessons are relevant to your journey in breaking free from your unwanted sexual behaviours.
+These very lessons are relevant to your journey in breaking free from your unwanted sexual behaviors.

 Lesson #1 – The Man Relapsed On His Path Of Change.